 Lecy, J., Mitchell, G., Schmitz, H.P.
 (2010) “Structuring Global Advocacy: Explaining Organizational Change and the Emergence of Transnational Networks,” book chapter for A. Prakash and M.K.
 Gugerty (eds.)
 Rethinking Advocacy Organizations.
 A Collective Action Perspective.
 Cambridge Press. [ download ]

 Krishna, A., & Lecy, J. (2008).
 “The Balance of All Things: Explaining Household Poverty Dynamics in 50 Villages of Gujarat, India.”
 International Journal of Multiple Research Approaches, 2(2), 160-175. [ download ]

 Lecy, J. (2007).
 “Aid Effectiveness After the Gujarat Earthquake: A Case Study of Disaster Relief.”
 Journal of Development and Social Transformation, Vol 4, 5-12.

-Maxwell School of Syracuse University [ website ]
+School of Community Resources and Development [ website ]

 College of Public Service and Community Solutions [ website ]